KhartesViewer/khartes/README.md

 In the Data Slices, you can see the trace of the fragment, which wraps two or three times around the scroll's core.

-In the Fragment View, you see just a bunch of red dots.
+In the Fragment View, you see just a bunch of red dots (if you don't see these, go to the Fragments tab in the Control Area and make sure your newly-loaded fragment is active).
 These dots are the vertices of the fragment mesh, projected onto the plane of the Fragment View.
 Essentially, the entire fragment has been squashed onto the plane,